 Comment lines may be used to carry structured information that may be exploited by ODV or other software.
-Examples are the //SDN_parameter_mapping block employed by the SeaDataNet project containing references to variable definitions in official parameter dictionaries, or the //<attribute_name> lines defined by ODV, containing values for given attribute names.
+Examples are the //SDN\parameter\mapping block employed by the SeaDataNet project containing references to variable definitions in official parameter dictionaries, or the //<attribute\name> lines defined by ODV, containing values for given attribute names.
 The currently defined attribute names are summarized in Table 16-6.
-All structured comment lines except //<History> must appear at the top of the file before the column labels line and the first data line. //<History> comment lines contain history records for a given station and appear after the data lines of the stations and before the data lines of the next station.
+All structured comment lines except //<History> must appear at the top of the file before the column labels line and the first data line. //<History> comment lines contain history information for a given station.
+They appear after the last data line of the station they belong to and before the first data line of the next station.